hazelcast/hazelcast-cpp-client/README.md

 # Introduction

 This document provides information about the C++ client for [Hazelcast](https://hazelcast.org/).
-This client uses Hazelcast's [Open Client Protocol](https://hazelcast.org/documentation/#open-binary) and works with Hazelcast IMDG 3.6 and higher versions.
+This client uses Hazelcast's [Open Client Protocol](https://github.com/hazelcast/hazelcast-client-protocol) and works with Hazelcast IMDG 4.0 and higher versions.

+The client API is fully asynchronous.
+The API returns `boost::future` API which has the capability of [continuations](https://www.boost.org/doc/libs/1_74_0/doc/html/thread/synchronization.html#thread.synchronization.futures.then).
+If the user wants to make sure that the requested operation is completed in the cluster and committed in the distributed database, he/she needs to wait for the result of the future.

 ### Resources